getodk/central-backend/docs/api.md

 * As stated in the standards document, it is possible to submit multimedia attachments with the `Submission` across multiple `POST` requests to this API. _However_, we impose the additional restriction that the Submission XML (`xml_submission_file`) _may not change_ between requests.
 If Central sees a Submission with an `instanceId` it already knows about but the XML has changed in any way, it will respond with a `409 Conflict` error and reject the submission.
 * Central will never return a `202` in any response from this API.
 * If you haven't already, please take a look at the **HTTP Request API** notes above on the required OpenRosa headers.

+You can use this endpoint to submit _updates_ to an existing submission.
+To do so, provide additionally a [`deprecatedID` metadata XML node](https://getodk.github.io/xforms-spec/#metadata) with the `instanceID` of the submission you are replacing.
+Some things to understand when submitting updates:

+* The new XML entirely replaces the old XML.
+No merging will be performed.
+So your new submission must contain exactly the current data.
+* If the `deprecatedID` you provide has already been deprecated, your request will be rejected with a `409 Conflict` and a useful error message.
+* If the submission you are deprecating had media files uploaded for it, any of those that are still relevant will be carried over to the new version by filename reference.
+Any files you provide will overwrite these carryovers.
+* Just as with initial submission, you can send multiple requests to this endpoint to submit additional media files if they do not comfortably fit in a single request.
+Also the same as initial submission, you'll need to provide exactly the same XML to make this happen.
+For updates, this will need to include the `deprecatedID`.

 + Parameters
     + projectId: `7` (number, required) - The numeric ID of the Project